tuannguyenanh123/CommuniSync/README.md

-Implement pub sub functionality implement locally at first and make it persistent later 42 Message Created Subscription - BE and FE install on FE: pnpm i graphql-ws REACT_APP_WS_URL=localhost:3001 because we won't get CORS issues for WS. use split in apollo client to separate http and ws
+Implement pub sub functionality implement locally at first and make it persistent later 42 Message Created Subscription - BE and FE install on FE: yarn add graphql-ws REACT_APP_WS_URL=localhost:3001 because we won't get CORS issues for WS. use split in apollo client to separate http and ws
 43 Authenticated Websockets and passing correct context